lambdaclass/era_vm/docs/general.md

         }
     };
     ```
-3. **Checking Construction Status**: The Bootloader verifies if the contract is constructed by checking specific flags within the code:
+3. **Checking Construction Status**: It verifies if the contract is constructed by checking specific flags within the code:
     ```rust
     let is_constructed = match code_info_bytes[1] {
         IS_CONSTRUCTED_FLAG_ON => true,